 3. Enhance Guest Experience

-Improving guest experience can encourage them to leave positive reviews, which also can lead to repeat bookings.
-During shoulder season, you can enhance the guest experience by providing additional amenities or personalized services, such as welcome baskets, extra towels, or local recommendations.
+Improving guest experience can encourage them to leave positive reviews, which can also lead to repeat bookings.
+During the slow season, you can enhance the guest experience by providing additional amenities or personalized services, such as welcome baskets, extra towels, or local recommendations.

 5. Promote Local Activities and Attractions